skywardpixel/trusting-trust-hack/README.md

-# Replicating the Thompson Attack
+# Replicating the Thompson Hack

 In Ken Thompson's famous paper *Reflections on Trusting Trust*, he introduced an attack that went undetected in the C compiler, which allowed the hacked compiler to compile compromised UNIX login commands.
 If you haven't read this paper yet, I strongly recommend that you [take a look](https://www.cs.cmu.edu/~rdriley/487/papers/Thompson_1984_ReflectionsonTrustingTrust.pdf).
 In this post, we will replicate Thompson's attack on a dummy login program.

-The wonderful part of the Thompson Attack is that it creates a rogue compiler that infects all its children.
+The wonderful part of the Thompson Hack is that it creates a rogue compiler that infects all its children.
 Even when the initial rogue compiler compiles clean source code of a compiler, the compiled compiler is still hacked, and will continue to generate hacked binaries.
 And these rogue compilers can go undetected, because their source code is clean.
 Ken Thompson quoted this attack to make the point that "No amount of source-level verification or scrutiny will protect you from using untrusted code."

 The starter code was part of Stanford's CS240lx labs created by Dr. Dawson Engler.
 You can find the lab files [here in the course repo](https://github.com/dddrrreee/cs240lx-20spr/tree/master/labs/1-trusting-trust).
 You can find my implementation of the Thompson Attack [here](https://github.com/kaichengyan/trusting-trust-hack).